-I predict that in a few short years, the invention that has revolutionized the ways in which we live our lives every single day will be but a distant memory.
-All the computers in the world will soon be sitting forlornly on shelves, unused, for a few years before eventually turning to dust … forgotten relics of a bygone era.
+I predict that in a few short years, the invention that has revolutionized that ways in which we live our lives every single day will be but a distant memory.
+All the computers in the world will soon be sitting forlornly on shelves, unused, for a few years before eventually turning to dust, forgotten relics of a bygone era.

 What will kill the computer revolution, you ask?
 Will it be some new form of technology that comes along to replace the erstwhile computer?
 Will we all wake up and one day decide it’s time to revert back to a simpler time, like the ones before computers existed?

 Computers used to be fairly simple — even for someone like me, who thinks a ball peen hammer is advanced technology.
-You sat down in front of your computer, you turned it on and then you went about the business of doing whatever you needed to do on your computer (which, in my case, consisted mostly of watching old pro wrestling videos on YouTube and bragging about my kids on Facebook).
+You sat down in front of your computer, you turned it on and then you went about the business of doing whatever you needed to do on your computer (which, in my case, consisted mostly of watching old pro wrestling videos on YouTube and arguing with people on Facebook).

 It’s not quite so simple these days.
 Seems as though everything you need or want to do on a computer these days first involves typing in some sort of password.
 You need a password to turn on your computer.
 You need a password to check your email.
 You need a password to log on to websites.
 I’m pretty sure you need a password to pull the plug on the computer — and if you don’t type it in correctly within three tries, you receive some sort of electronic shock.

 I even needed a password to log in to the program in which I am typing my column.
-It’s important to keep my work software secure, I imagine, because there are hundreds of people out there probably clamoring to sneak into the Troy Daily News offices and write up a sports story or a weekly column when I’m not sitting at my desk.
+It’s important to keep my work software-secure, I imagine, because there are hundreds of people out there probably clamoring to sneak into the office and write up a sports story or a weekly column when I’m not sitting at my desk.